yugabyte/yugabyte-db/docs/content/latest/api/ysql/extensions.md

 ---
-title: Extensions
+title: Extensions [YSQL]
+headerTitle: Install and use extensions
 linkTitle: Extensions
-headerTitle: Install and use Extensions
-description: This page documents how to install and use PostgreSQL extensions that are tested to work with YSQL.
+description: Install and use extensions with PostgreSQL-compatible YSQL.
-summary: Reference for YSQL Extensions
+summary: Reference for YSQL extensions
 menu:
   latest:
     identifier: api-ysql-extensions